simonneutert/strava-export-organizer/README.md

 - Request your Strava export from [Strava](https://www.strava.com/).
 - Unzip the downloaded file.
 - Download this program, for your platform and OS.
+Stored in an artifact of the last run workflow/action.
 - Copy the binary into/inside the unzipped Strava export folder.
   - Say your unzipped export is here: `home/username/Downloads/my_strava_export/export_1234567890/`.
   - The strava_export_organizer binary should be: